wangxiang4/book/docs/math/0 Core Course/29 Chapter8 solid geometry.md

 ## 5.Focus 2
 __The circumscribed sphere and the inscribed sphere__
-- Master the formulas for the __circumscribed sphere__ of a cuboid, cube, and cylinder, and the formulas for the __inscribed sphere__ of a cube and an equilateral cylinder.
+- Use __the formulas for the circumscribed sphere of a cuboid, cube, and cylinder__, and __the formulas for the inscribed sphere of a cube and an equilateral cylinder__.